OrangeC93/Causality/IPTW.md

 Balance after weighting: covariate balance can be checked on the weighted sample using standarized difference: in a table or in a plot.

 Standardized differences after weighting: same idea, except on weighted means and weighted variances.

+If imbalance after weighting
+- Can refine propensity score model
+  - interactions
+  - non linearity
+- Can then reassess balance

+## Distribution of weights